Tax-Rates.org - Median Property Tax By State

 Highest Tax

 A property tax is a municipal tax levied by counties, cities, or special tax districts on most types of real estate - including homes, businesses, and parcels of land.
-Choose your state from the table below for a detailed information about the property tax in your location.
+The amount of property tax owed depends on the appraised fair market value of the property, as determined by the property tax assessor.

 Median Property Tax Rates By State